k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 Logical Units are:

-\- A: Hierarchical presentations of data related to a defined digital entity, that need to be carefully designed according to a specific set of business requirements.
+\- A: Hierarchical presentations of data related to a defined digital entity that need to be carefully designed according to a specific set of business requirements.

-\-  B: Java functions designed to extract information from a Database.
+\-  B: Java functions designed to extract information from a database.

-\-  C: A data mapping tool that extracts information from any type of databases.
+\-  C: A data mapping tool that extracts information from any type of database.

-\-  D: Web-services enabling external systems to access Fabric data .
+\-  D: Web-Services enabling external systems to access Fabric data.

 \-  E: All the above.